-Many users’ first experience of Pro Tools will be using MIDI and virtual instruments, their prior experience of other DAWs will have been based around the assumption that they are going to be overdubbing MIDI parts using internal sound sources.
+Many users’ first experience of Pro Tools will be using MIDI and virtual instruments, their prior experience of other DAWs will have been based on the assumption that they are going to be overdubbing MIDI parts using internal sound sources.
 When I’m introducing novices to Pro Tools there are always a few who will dive in, creating MIDI tracks and asking how to set up a VI, only to find out they probably wanted an instrument track.
 The one question I’m not usually asked until much later is how to set the tempo.
-Needless to say I’ve heard an awful lot of 120 bpm music!
+Needless to say, I’ve heard an awful lot of 120 bpm music!

 Manual vs Conductor

 There are two tempo modes in Pro Tools: Manual, or using the Tempo Ruler (also referred to as the Conductor Track).
 The Conductor Track toggle button is found on the transport bar (bottom right, picture of someone waving a baton - obviously).